 To estimate your tax, start with 90% of sales price, less $50k exemption, times the millage rate.
 Example: (90% x $300k)-$50k = $220k valuation x 15.1 millage = $3,322 tax.

 Homestead Exemption confers special benefits to certain residents.
-In addition to the tax cap mentioned above your home is protected from some creditors and gets a $50k assessment-value reduction.
+In addition to the tax cap mentioned above your home is protected from most creditors and gets a $50k assessment-value reduction.
 To apply, contact me for a free form.

-2004 drove some insurers out of Florida and created public demand for
+in 2004 drove some insurers out of Florida and created public demand for

 more responsible insurance rules from the legislature.
 You can cut